Quality Control

 Some modded entities don't do well with quality changes.
 This mod is generally safe to use along side them, but their entities are pro-actively filtered out to prevent issues.
 There may be some that are not discovered yet.

-In general, this mod avoids altering entities in the game that are hidden or indestructible.
+In general, this mod avoids altering hidden or indestructible entities in the game.

 There are a few entity types that are not supported: belts, pipes, rails, and storage containers.